vikas-trivedi01/Learn-with-me/JS/advance/hoisting.md

 - Only declarations are hoisted not initializations.
 - Only function declarations are hoisted , function expressions and arrow functions are not.
 - Variables with **var** are hoisted and initialized with **undefined**.
-- variables with **Let** and **Const** and classes are hoisted but not initialized and would not be accessible until their declarations,leading to temporal dead zone.
+- variables with **let** and **const** and classes are hoisted but not initialized and would not be accessible until their declarations,leading to temporal dead zone.

 ## Core Concepts